leonard-weininger/broadcasting-algorithm/README.md

 ### Results

 The following tables show execution times of the algorithm (excluding graph generation, file I/O, and protocol validation).
-All times are in seconds and represent averages over 10 runs on random graphs with the given parameters.
+All times are in seconds and represent averages over 10 runs on random graphs with the given parameters, where `n` is the number of vertices and `k` is the cyclomatic number.

 #### Varying `n` with fixed `k = 5`